Kansas City Student Loan Lawyer with a Record of Success

 When borrowers fall behind on student loans, the consequences can be catastrophic to their finances and financial futures.
 Borrowers can face wage garnishments, tax refund garnishments, harassment by creditors, lowered credit scores, an inability to save for retirement and difficulty obtaining financing for mortgages or car loans.

-Our Kansas City student loan lawyers assist clients with student loan debt review the options available for meaningful relief.
-There are real possibilities available to all borrowers of government loans, and while there are fewer options for private loans, there are possibilities all borrowers should to keep in mind.
-However, choosing the right solution is not easy.
+Our Kansas City student loan lawyers assist clients with student loan debt.
+There are real possibilities available to all borrowers of government loans.
+While there are fewer options for private loans, there are still possibilities all borrowers should to keep in mind.
 Among the options are the following:

 - Debt Forgiveness: This may apply to for-profit schools that have lost accreditation or are the subject of government scrutiny.
 (For example, Corinthian Colleges was recently fined for predatory lending practices.)